Hermitian Yang-Mills connections on pullback bundles: The hermitian Yang--Mills equation, and holomorphic submersions

 In this article we will take the point of view of fixing the hermitian metric and moving the complex structure through the complex gauge group.

-It will be important to gauge fix the equation.
+The action of any $f \in \scGC(E)$ such that $f^* = f^{-1}$ preserves solutions of the HYM equation.
+It will therefore be important to gauge fix the equation.
 Thus we will not move the complex structure through the full complex gauge group $\scGC(E)$, but rather through Here $\End_H (E,h)$ denotes the hermitian endomorphisms of $(E,h)$, where $h$ is some fixed hermitian metric on $E$.
+This, for example, ensures that the linearisation of the Equation will be the Laplacian -- a Fredholm operator.
+See Lemma \ref{lem:linop} below.

 For a connection $A$ on $E$, define the Laplace operator $\Delta_{A}$ by

 Since $\omega$ is K\"ahler, it follows from the Nakano identities (see e.g. \cite[Lemma 5.2.3]{huybrechts05}) that $\Delta_{A} = - d_A^* d_A$ when $A$ is the Chern connection.